aoshingbesan/medguard/dashboard/SETUP.md

 The dashboard needs access to your Supabase tables.
 Configure RLS policies:

+**⚠️ IMPORTANT: If delete/update operations are not working, run the fix script!**

+**Quick Fix (Recommended):**
+1. Go to your Supabase project dashboard
+2. Navigate to **SQL Editor**
+3. Open and run the script: `database/fix_rls_policies.sql`
+   - This script will properly configure RLS policies for both `products` and `pharmacies` tables
+   - It includes verification queries to confirm the policies are set correctly

 **Option 1: Allow all operations (for admin dashboard)**
 ```sql
 -- For products table